hanjingo/doc/interview.md

 #### Explain the difference between the `WHERE` and `HAVING` clauses

-`WHERE` filters individual rows before grouping or aggregation, so it can't use aggregate functions like SUM or COUNT; it's best for narrowing raw data early (e.g., a date range or status).
+WHERE filters individual rows BEFORE aggregation, while HAVING filters groups AFTER aggregation.
+WHERE cannot use aggregate functions (like SUM, AVG, COUNT), but HAVING can.
+Use WHERE to filter raw data, and HAVING to filter grouped results.

-`HAVING` filters the resulting groups after `GROUP BY`, so it's meant for conditions on aggregates (e.g., groups with totals above a threshold).
+For more info, see: [SQL#WHERE#HAVING](DB/sql.md)

 #### What are SQL joins, and what are the differences between `INNER`, `LEFT`, `RIGHT`, and `FULL` joins?